 Freedom of Information / DPA disclosure

-Please note that by referring an estate to BVD you are agreeing to your contact details being provided to executors, relatives or their representatives should they claim the estate.
+When you refer an estate to BVD it may be necessary to pass your name and contact details to third parties such as executors, relatives or their representatives should they claim the estate.

 Write to BVD at: